Tarangire Manyara landscape

 Adapting Living Walls for People & Predators

-In 2022, 50 Warriors for Wildlife responded to 165 conflicts across the Tarangire-Manyara landscape.
-Here, multiple species of carnivores are responsible for conflicts with livestock and people, including hyena, lion, and leopard.
+In the Tarangire-Manyara landscape, multiple species of carnivores are responsible for conflicts with livestock and people, including hyena, lion, and leopard.
 By considering the hunting behaviors of these different predators, we adapt the design of Living Walls:

 • Depth to bury the chain link – to prevent hyenas from digging under